 Whew, that list is not exhaustive, but the point is clear.
 There are numerous places where she can give her collection to preserve her aunt’s legacy.
-My neighbor has everything organized, identified, and even made a spreadsheet for museum curators to review before they make a decision to accept the collection.
+My neighbor has everything organized, identified, and even made a spreadsheet for museum curators to review before they decide to accept the collection.

-Make use of archives and repositories for your family history to ensure the content will be available when your posterity wants to access it.
+Please use archives and repositories for your family history to ensure the content will be available when your posterity wants to access it.

 Ignore Downsizing Tips That Don’t Work

-Genealogists have a habit of being boarder line hoarders but definite pack rats.
+Genealogists have a habit of being borderline hoarders but definitely pack rats.
 However, if we don’t take time to downsize with family history in mind, those tasked with taking care of our household after we pass away will likely throw everything into the trash.
 Therefore we must act and act with wisdom.

 Avoid the downsizing tips that do not help preserve your family history.
 Instead, give yourself ample time, use the correct sorting boxes, and make use of archives to preserve your family treasures.